-At the same time, several clauses were made under article 19 for democratic India, and to keep the smooth functioning of the country, certain restrictions were made under each clause.
+At the same time, several clauses were made under article 19 for the democratic India and to keep the smooth functioning of the country, certain restrictions were made under each clause.

 Article 19 (1)

-Article 19 regulates the “Right of Citizens” that provides citizens six freedoms to enjoy various liberties.
+The article 19 regulates “Right of Citizens” that provides citizens six freedoms to enjoy various liberties.

 Right to express one’s view, Right to remain silent, Freedom of Press, Freedom of commercial advertisements.

 To understand better, let us take a real-world example of Section 377.
-The development of decriminalization of homosexuality is recognized under “The right to express”.
+The development of decriminalization of homosexuality is recognised under “The right to express”.

 Armed with the Supreme Court order, Emmanuel got his children readmitted to the school.
 The justice was made to the students under the Right to remain silent.

 Article 19 is influenced by the 1st Amendment of the Constitution of the USA with the title “Freedom of speech or the Press”.

 Freedom of press is covered under FOSE.
 Having said that, the state has the power to limit Article 19 (1) with eight restrictions under 19 (2) that are mentioned below–